How to Choose Health Insurance in 6 Steps

 Choose a health insurance plan that covers your local hospitals and favorite doctors.

+Choose a plan that gives you convenient access to medical care, including any specialists you regularly see.
 Also, choose a plan that covers the specific prescriptions you take.
 This can help you stay with the exact medication that works for you, rather than having to switch to something similar.

 • For employer plans, the list of doctors and prescriptions is usually available through your human resources department or the health insurance company website.